 Introduction 1.
 What is it about populism?
 2. The ideas that matter, or populism as Jiu Jitsu politics 3.
 The prototype: France 4.
 Populism goes global: the Netherlands 5.
 Populism's poster child?
 Italy 6.
 The UK and the absolute populist fantasy: taking back control 7.
 Populism, meet the new political subject Conclusion: Jiu Jitsu politics

-Catherine Fieschi is founder and executive director of Counterpoint, a research consultancy that focuses on the social and cultural drivers of political dynamics, and Director of the Global Policy Institute at Queen Mary University of London.
+Catherine Fieschi is founder and executive director of Counterpoint, a research consultancy that focuses on the social and cultural drivers of political dynamics.
 Her publications include Fascism, Populism and the French Fifth Republic and numerous articles and pamphlets.